CDRT/mk_docs/docs/guides/cv/suhelper.md

 ## Installation

 SUHelper is provided by its own installer and is not included directly with Lenovo Commercial Vantage.
 Therefore, only customers that choose to deploy SUHelper to their devices will have it.
-The installer can be found in the [Lenovo Commercial Vanatage Application and Deployment Guide for Large Enterprise](https://support.lenovo.com/us/en/solutions/hf003321)
+The installer can be found in the [Lenovo Commercial Vanatage Application and Deployment Guide for Large Enterprise](https://support.lenovo.com/us/en/solutions/hf003321) package zip file.
+When extracted, the installer file for SU Helper will be located in the System Update subfolder.

+The utility can be installed as part of the installation process of the enterprise package of Commercial Vantage.
+It is not installed by default, so if you choose to install it, please uncomment the installation line near the end of the setup-commercial-vantage.bat file by removing @REM from the beginning of the line.

-The utility can be installed on devices silently using the following command:
+The utility can also be installed separately on devices silently using the following command:

 ```[installer filename] /VERYSILENT```